 Kiss A Fish has ceased holding regular cooking classes.
-After 25 years of teaching, the business will now concentrate on food consulting; promoting Tasmanian seafood and developing new seafood recipes for its cookbook.
+After 25 years of teaching, the business will now concentrate on broader food consulting but remains devoted to promoting Tasmanian seafood and developing new seafood recipes for its cookbook.

 Kiss A Fish will be available for curating food events and consulting on recipe and menu development for restaurants, food production businesses and organisations.
 Projects featuring Tasmanian produce will be a speciality and priority.